 Employers looking to offer clinical placements to apprentices or students will need to consider the capacity of their organisation.
 All support, supervision, learning and assessments must comply with the NMC standards framework for nursing and midwifery supervision and assessment.

 Bridging programmes can be used to help upskill your existing staff and can include maths and English skills.
 They are designed to help learners to develop the study skills they need to progress and succeed in nursing and other health professional education programmes, including degree level apprenticeships.
-You can find out more about the Skills for Health bridging programme on our webpages.

 Similar to the university degree and following the removal of the nursing bursary, students will have to fund this route themselves.
 If you have any existing staff, or are engaging with anyone in the local community who has a degree in a related subject, this may be a good route for them to take.
 It takes two years to complete, with the use of APEL.